hubtype/botonic/doc-botonic/docs/plugins/create-plugin2.md

 }
 ```

-As can be seen, in our plugin we will have three basic methods:
+As seen, in our plugin we have three basic methods:

-- `constructor`: which will be used in order to pass to our plugin the necessary options (JS Objects) needed to run our code,
+- `constructor`: used to give to our plugin the necessary options (JS Objects) needed to run our code,
   such as tokens, authentication keys, etc.
-- `pre`: stands for all these kind of operations that we want to preprocess of our input, such as applying NLU to extract intents or entities.
+- `pre`: stands for all these kinds of operations that we want to preprocess of our input, such as applying NLU to extract intents or entities.
 - `post`: stands for all these kind of operations that we want to process ex-post, such as adding a tracking id to our session.

 Botonic will look for pre and post methods and will execute them before or after the input is processed, correspondingly.